 You can see an image of our unit's label here.

 The Logitech G PRO X TKL RAPID is a compact, wired-only gaming keyboard that's visually very similar to the Logitech G PRO X TKL.
-While that keyboard is a wireless model with standard mechanical switches, this keyboard is a wired-only model and Logitech's first gaming keyboard release with analog Hall effect switches.
+While that keyboard is a wireless model with standard mechanical switches, this keyboard is a wired-only model and Logitech's first gaming keyboard release with adjustable Hall effect switches.
 These switches allow you to change the actuation point and Rapid Trigger settings for individual keys, which can provide some advantages if you play fast-paced games like FPS or rhythm titles.

 Altogether, this is a straightforward and competent Hall effect gaming keyboard with quality-of-life features like on-the-fly actuation adjustment, dedicated media controls, and a configurable 'Game Mode' key.
 It may be a good choice if you're already familiar with Logitech peripherals and you'd prefer to stay in the Logitech ecosystem.
 However, you may also want to consider competing options like the NuPhy Field75 HE or the Wooting 80HE offer tangibly better build quality and raw performance, as well as more robust (and lightweight) software customization at a similar price point.